Congratulations! You are now on the waiting list, please check your inbox for the confirmation email

 SHIPPING EVERY DAY

 Normal delivery is 1 to 2 working days.
-Some regions can take longer, up to 4 working days, depending on where you're based.
+Some regions can take longer, 3 to 4 working days is normally the longest wait, depending on where you're based (I'm based in Auckland).

 Why choose to buy from Love That Leaf?